bhushankelkar/Competitive-Programming/README.md

 # Competitive-Programming
-Compilation of the problems and their accepted solutions from Hackerrank solved by me.
+Compilation of the problems and their accepted solutions from Hackerrank (submitted by me).